asciidisco/Backbone.Rpc/README.md

 deviceModel.set({id: 14});
 deviceModel.fetch(); // Calls 'read'

-// Request from the 'read' call {"jsonrpc":"2.0","method":"getFilteredDevicesById","id":"1331724849298","params":["14"]}:
+// Request created by the 'read' call {"jsonrpc":"2.0","method":"getFilteredDevicesById","id":"1331724849298","params":["14"]}:
 ```
 Hopefully you noticed that the contents of the 'id' attribute are applied as part of the